mikechau/react-primer-draft/README.md

 ### React and 3rd Party Libraries

-The neat thing about `React` is you don't hve you commit your whole application to using it.
-You can sprinkle it in and eventually... you'll want to write to everything in `React`.
+The neat thing about `React` is you don't have to commit your whole application to using it.
+You can sprinkle it in and eventually... you'll want to write to everything in `React`. ;)

 You can use third party libraries with `React`, even if they were not specifically written for `React`.
 Considering something like `jQueryUI` or some sort of charting library or even something like `DataTables`.
 We will use `DataTables` as an example, of how you could use it with `React`.